 Unitron Hearing Aids

 Unitron is a leading brand of the Sonova Group, the world's largest manufacturer of hearing aids.
-Based in Canada with a U.S. headquarters in Minnesota, Unitron operates in more than 70 countries around the world and has a major presence in North American and European markets.
+Other brands under the Sonova umbrella include Phonak and Lyric hearing aids and even a private label brand for United Healthcare, called “Relate”.
+Based in Canada with U.S. headquarters in Minnesota, Unitron operates in more than 70 countries around the world and has a major presence in North American and European markets.

 2017: Unitron Tempus

 2015: Unitron N Moxi, Unitron Stride

 2012: Unitron Max 20, Unitron Quantum 6, Unitron Quantum E, Unitron Quantum Pro

 Unitron technology overview